cacarihada/hello-word/README.md

 # hello-word
-this is my first repository and it just example
+this is my first repository and it's just example